A windmill in the process of being built in Canada near Lake Huron just east of Highway 21

 Windmills

 I like windmills, but I am also not such a romantic that I am blinded to the fact that they are unable to put a large enough dent in the energy needs of this country to make a big difference by themselves.
 Sure, for those who are willing to spend a chunk of their own hard earned cash to put one up, they can make economic sense.
-For a country with industry, unemployed, streetlights and so on, they will not solve our grand scale energy needs by themselves.
-Their service life is too short, contribution to the grid too variable, to satisfy the future american needs without other energy sources.
+For a country with our variety of industries and uses, they will not solve our grand scale energy needs by themselves.
+Their service life is too short, contribution to the grid too variable, to satisfy the future American needs without other energy sources.

-If you want to check out a really big windmill, you have to go to Germany, 7+ Megawatts.
+If you want to check out a really big windmill, you have to go to Britain, 7.5 Megawatts.

 Visit my other pages: